 When the “who’s in charge” question is apparent, theoretically differences, disagreement, or conflict would not arise nor be addressed.
 It would be clear that the dominant individual’s preferences take the lead.
 If we focus on power and productivity in day-to-day relating within a Dominant—Non-Dominant dynamic, it will be experienced as more autocratic when it is demanding or domineering in nature.
 Such leaders are referred to as dominating, bossy, or dictatorial.
 Sharing of ideas and information feels unwelcome or stilted.
 Respect is absent, trust is not built, nor is it possible under these conditions.

 Another version of day-to-day with a dominant leader is experienced as capricious.
 Without a clear focus, or a strategic plan thoughtfully shared with the business partner or other team, they appear to generate needs and demands arbitrarily, and change their decisions quickly and seemingly randomly.
-This relating approach is so sporadic it often leads to great inefficiency and frustration.
-It can also lead to fear of failure in those around this unpredictable leader as there is not consistency or regard for individual capabilities or contributions.
+This relating-approach is so sporadic it often leads to great inefficiency and frustration.
+It can also lead to fear of failure in those around this unpredictable leader as there is no consistency or regard for individual capabilities or contributions.

 In a healthy Dominant—Non-Dominant dynamic, a dominant leader may seek ideas and input from a business partner and others, in order to come to a decision.
-This can feel collaborative when it is done consciously and when there is a clear expectation the leader will make final decisions, no matter how excellent the input.
-However, if the dominant individual is unaware of how they approach feedback, appearing to invite collaboration and participation, and if they and those around them are unconscious of how the dominant person ultimately makes decisions, such interactions will eventually feel like bait and switch to those involved.
+This can feel collaborative when it is done consciously and when there is a clear expectation the leader will make final decisions, no matter how excellent the input is.
+However, if the dominant individual is unaware of how they approach feedback, appearing to invite collaboration and participation, and if they and those around them are unconscious of how the dominant person ultimately makes decisions, such interactions will eventually feel like a bait and switch to those involved.

-If you are questioning how your relationships at work are impacting your career future or business outcomes, reach out and let us help you assess best ways to proceed so you achieve the outcomes you desire.
+If you are questioning how your relationships at work are impacting your career future or business outcomes, reach out and let us help you assess the best ways to proceed so you achieve the outcomes you desire.

 No matter where you are in the development of your business or work relationships, take a look at 4 Times to Work with a Coach Skilled in Business Partnership Relationships if You Own or Are Starting a Business for thorough advice on when to seek guidance.

-Business Partners: How Choice of Relationship Style Impacts the Success of Your Business
+- Business Partners: How Choice of Relationship Style Impacts the Success of Your Business

-Business Partners: Tools to Make Decisions That Grow Your Business Together
+- Business Partners: Tools to Make Decisions That Grow Your Business Together

 Ready to assess your business and relationships?
 We’re ready to talk about your needs when you are.

-- 4 Steps to Frame a Change and Manage Your Team During a Transition Period Within Your Business - October 21, 2021
+- 4 Steps to Frame a Change and Manage Your Team During a Transition Period Within Your Business - May 21, 2022